 - Problems of attention to and concentration on age appropriate activities in general.

 At Heath Farm School students in the Nurture Groups are taught in small groups with a high level of staff support.
 Initially established for younger pupils, the provision has been developed and extended.
-Currently there are three groups; one for primary age pupils; one for KS3 pupils; and one for pupils in Years 10 and 11.
+Currently there are five groups; three for primary age pupils; one for KS3 pupils; and one for pupils in Years 10 and 11.
 Each has a slightly different approach.

 Primary age pupils are taught in a formal Nurture Group style; the aim is to support their reintegration into the main school groups in between two and six terms.
 Pupils in this group will offer distinct behavioural and educational challenges and much focus is put on education through social interaction, play and experiential learning, using personalised programmes of study.
 While they make progress in core subjects and enjoy thematically delivered studies, they learn social skills; turn taking; sharing; how to play formally and informally; etc. They enjoy a wide range of visits to support their studies, as well as learning to enjoy listening to stories, art and craft, gardening etc.